chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 <h3>Examining the output</h3>

 So, we have just ran our group-level analysis.
-Let's have a closer look at the outputted data.
+Let's now have a look at the results.

 Close FEAT and your terminal, open a new terminal, go to your `SBC` directory and open FSLeyes: